Soltanilara/ArduBoat-Ros2/Readme.md

 # Project Description

 This project includes ROS2 nodes designed for various control methods applied to an Unmanned Surface Vehicle (USV).
-The nodes were developed as part of the research detailed in the paper titled "XXXXXX", published in IEEE "XXXX".

 # Installation